Relative Pose Estimation for Nonholonomic Robot Formation with UWB-IO Measurements (Extended version): Methods

 \begin{remark} Different from the latest result \cite{Zhao2023TM} in which the relative position should be available to estimate the unknown relative orientation, the estimator (\ref{relative estimator}) proposed in this article can achieve inter-robot relative pose with only UWB distance and IO displacement measurements.
 Theorem 1 indicates that when the historical measurement data records sufficient information, i.e. data matrix $S_{ij}$ has full rank, the localization error converges exponentially. \end{remark}

-\blue{In application, both UWB and odometer sensors have measurement errors.
-With the effective outlier detection algorithms, most measurement errors can be considered that the measurement error is bounded.
-According to Theorem 1 in \cite{muhlegg2012concurrent}, when the measurement error is bounded, there is a linear relationship between the estimation error and the upper bound of the measurement error. }
+\blue{In practice, both UWB and odometer measurements are subject to errors.
+After outlier rejection, these errors can be reasonably assumed to be bounded.
+According to Theorem 1 in \cite{muhlegg2012concurrent}, the resulting estimation error is bounded and linearly related to the measurement-error bound.
+Moreover, moderate odometry drift can be addressed by reinitializing the initial state and recollecting informative data when necessary.}